 - Step 2: You’ll steep 1 bag of tea in 1/2 cup of hot milk to use in the cupcake batter.
 You could also steep a 2nd chai tea bag with the heavy cream to use in the buttercream, if desired!
 Make sure it’s hot when steeping, then cool to room temperature when adding to buttercream.

 - Cake Flour: If you can’t get your hands on cake flour, use this homemade cake flour substitute.
 I suggest doing this twice, mixing it all up in 1 bowl then removing 1/4 cup since you need 1 and 3/4 cups in this recipe.

 - What to Do with Leftover Egg Yolks?
 I have some recipe ideas for you!

 - Why is Everything at Room Temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 More here on why room temperature ingredients matter.

 - Be sure to check out my 10 tips for baking the BEST cupcakes before you begin!

-- Cake Version: I suggest following my vanilla layer cake recipe as the base, which is almost double this cupcake recipe.
+- Cake Version: I suggest following my white cake recipe as the base, which is almost double this cupcake recipe.
 Use 2 tea bags for the milk since that recipe calls for 1 cup.
 For the chai spice mix, increase the cinnamon to 2 and 3/4 teaspoons, ginger and cardamom to 1 and 1/2 teaspoons each, and the allspice to 3/4 teaspoon.
 You’ll have 6 and 1/2 teaspoons of chai spice mix.
 Use 4 and 1/2 teaspoons in the cake batter and 2 teaspoons in the vanilla frosting recipe listed with the cake.